dask-contrib/dask-sql/docs/source/data_input.rst

 You can either use already created dask dataframes or create one by using the :func:`~dask_sql.Context.create_table` function.
 Chances are high, there exists already a function to load your favorite format or location (e.g. s3 or hdfs).
 See below for all formats understood by ``dask-sql``.
-Make sure to install required libraries both on the driver and worker machines.
+Make sure to install required libraries both on the driver and worker machines:

 .. tabs::